Can You Compost Flowers?

 Conclusion

 Can flowers be composted?
-They can, and if you really want to make it easy on yourself, a kitchen countertop composting unit like Lomi can help you with composting in a relatively short amount of time.
+They can, and if you really want to make it easy on yourself, a kitchen food recycler unit like Lomi can help you with food recycling in a relatively short amount of time.
 No worries about trudging over to an outdoor compost heap in the yard with all your trimmed flowers; instead, place them right in the bin along with food scraps and other green kitchen waste.
-With a steady supply of rich compost, you can create a beautiful, healthy garden – along with even more fresh flowers.
+With a steady supply of nutrient-rich Lomi Earth, you can create a beautiful, healthy garden – along with even more fresh flowers.

 Lomi by Pela